U.S. Coast Guard, Department of Homeland Security.

-Completed application forms for membership should reach the Coast Guard on or before August 3, 2009.
+Completed applications should be submitted to the U.S. Coast Guard on or before February 4, 2019.

 FOR FURTHER INFORMATION CONTACT:

-All members shall serve as Special Government Employees (SGE), as defined in section 202(a) of title 18, United States Code.
-As a candidate for appointment as an SGE, applicants are required to complete a Confidential Financial Disclosure Report (OGE Form 450).
-A completed OGE Form 450 is not releasable to the public except under an order issued by a Federal court or as otherwise provided under the Privacy Act (5 U.S.C.
+Each member will be appointed and serve as a Special Government Employee as defined in section 202(a) of Title 18, U.S.C.
+As a candidate for appointment as a Special Government Employee, applicants are required to complete a new entrant Confidential Financial Disclosure Reports (OGE Form 450).
+The U.S. Coast Guard may not release the reports or the information in them to the public except under an order issued by a Federal court or as otherwise provided under the Privacy Act (5 U.S.C.
 552a).
-Only the Designated Agency Ethics Official (DAEO) or the DAEO's designate may release a Confidential Financial Disclosure Report.
+Only the Designated U.S. Coast Guard Ethics Official or his or her designee may release a Confidential Financial Disclosure Report.
+Applicants can obtain this form by going to the website of the Office of Government Ethics (www.oge.gov), or by contacting the individual listed above in FOR FURTHER INFORMATION CONTACT.
+All applications must be accompanied by a completed OGE Form 450.